uni-tue-kn/mpls-mna-stateless-egress-protection/draft-ihle-mpls-mna-stateless-egress-protection.md

 # IANA Considerations

-This document requests that IANA allocates a new codepoint with the name "Stateless MNA-based Egress Protection" in the "Network Action Opcodes Registry".
+This document requests that IANA allocates a new codepoint with the name "Stateless MNA-based Egress Protection" in the "Network Action Opcodes Registry" introduced in {{?I-D.ietf-mpls-mna-hdr}}.

 | MNA Opcode |  Description                      |  Reference
 | ---------- |  -------------------------------- |  -------------------